XxBrokenComputerxX/Windows-10-Theme-Changer/README.md

 Done!

-Open SettingsApp.exe and pick whatever theme you like or uninstall it.
+Open SettingsApp.exe and pick whatever theme you like or uninstall the program.